syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 ## Add shape with manual bounds

 Shapes can be added by user-defined view bounds.
+The bounds are treated as ratio values of image width and height, so you have to specify bounds rectangle values in the range of 0.1

 {% tabs %}
 {% highlight C# tabtitle="C#" %}